Methods and Techniques of Psychological Evaluation 2 2017/2018

 There will be a combination between expository methodologies and active and participatory methodologies.
-The expository methods are based on the use of multimedia supports, powerpoint slides, the analysis of scientific articles and books, and the exploration of assessment materials.
+Both methods will rely on the use of multimedia supports, powerpoint slides, the analysis of scientific articles and books, and the exploration of assessment materials.
 The active methods are based on practical activities, particularly the reflection and discussion about the potentials of psychological assessment tests and their quality.
 These practical activities will also seek to train students' skills in the selection of tests and techniques for psychological assessment data handling.
 The students will also be stimulated to present and critically discuss the fundaments and requirements of psychological assessment, as well as their learning experiences in contact with psychological assessment instruments, working in individual and small group assignments.

 Body of Work

 1. Psychological testing: development and validation of assessment measures.
 Standards and interpretation of scores.
-Precision rating.

 2. Intelligence assessment

 2.4 Assessment of forms of intelligence: social intelligence and emotional intelligence